Skip to main content

 If set to 1, true or checked, this person has given consent to receiving marketing emails.
 If set to 0, false or unchecked, this person has withdrawn consent.

-All data being passed to Fresh Relevance in the e, cid and s attributes can - and usually should - be encrypted.
-To do this, you need to specify a shared secret on the settings page and then use this key to encrypt using RC4 and then base64 encoded.
-There are some code samples below for this in some popular scripting languages.
+All data passed to Fresh Relevance in the e, cid, and s attributes can—and usually should—be encrypted.
+To encrypt data, specify a shared secret on the settings page, then use this key with RC4 encryption and base64 encoding.
+See the code samples below for implementation in different languages.

-Here are some code samples to use on your web server.
-They can be run from the command line for testing purposes:
+Use these code samples on your web server.
+You can run them from the command line for testing purposes.

 You can also try our RC4 test page.
 Learn more in Test RC4 encryption.